MicrosoftDocs/visualstudio-docs/docs/install/update-minimal-layout.md

 > [!IMPORTANT]
 >  These instructions assume that you've previously created a network installation layout.
 For more information about how to do so, see the [Create a network installation of Visual Studio](create-a-network-installation-of-visual-studio.md) page.

-Create a minimal layout using the **regenerate** command for your specified range of versions.
+Create a minimal layout using the **generate** command for your specified range of versions.
 You'll also need to know the productId, languages, and any specific workloads required.
 This minimal layout will update any Visual Studio instance from the base version up to and including the target version.

 Before creating the layout, you can find out the total size of the download and the number of packages included by using the **preview** command.
-This command takes the same options as the ***generate*** command, and the details are written to the console.
+This command takes the same options as the **generate** command, and the details are written to the console.

 Let's walk through a few examples of how to preview, generate, and regenerate a minimal layout: